timescale/timescaledb/README.md

+iobeam is an open-source database designed to make SQL scalable for time-series data.
+It is engineered up from PostgreSQL, providing automatic partitioning across time and space (partitioning key), as well as full SQL support.

+iobeam is packaged as a PostgreSQL extension and set of scripts.

 ## Prerequisites

 - The [Postgres client](https://wiki.postgresql.org/wiki/Detailed_installation_guides) (psql)

+And either:

-- A standard PostgreSQL installation with development environment (header files), or
+- *Option 1* - A standard PostgreSQL installation with development environment (header files), OR

-- Docker (see separate build and run instructions)
+- *Option 2* - [Docker](https://docs.docker.com/engine/installation/) (see separate build and run instructions)

-## Installation
+## Installation (from source)

 ### Option 1: Build and install with local PostgreSQL